ucdavisdatalab/workshop_git_for_teams/docs/04_pushing-a-repository.md

 There are a few things of note here:

-* Repository name:
+* Repository name: your repository's name, which should be the same as what's on your computer
-* Description:
+* Description: a short (1-2 sentence) explanation of what's in this repository
-* Public/private setting:
+* Public/private setting: repositories may be either "public" (viewable by anyone) or "private" (only viewable by you and those to whom you grant access)
 * Initialize with details, including:
-  * A README file
+  * A README file: a form of documentation; provides information about the files in the repository
-  * A .gitignore file
+  * A .gitignore file: instructs Git to ignore specific files or filetypes
-  * A license
+  * A license: governs the use or redistribution of your files

-Because we're initializing this repository from an existing directory, we won't bother with the extra details.
+Because we're initializing this repository from an existing directory, we won't bother with most of the extra details.
 But we do need a title, which should be the same as what's on your local computer ("my_first_remote_directory").
-A description is helpful but not necessary for our purposes.
+A description is helpful but not necessary for our purposes; the same goes for a license.
 Finally, we will choose to make this a public repository (meaning anyone can see it).

 ![](./img/new_repository_details.png)